Some-random/theorem-proving-reasoning/README.md

 @inproceedings{jiang2024leanreasoner,
- title={LeanReasoner: Boosting Complex Logical Reasoning with Lean}, author = {Jiang, Dongwei and Fonseca, Marcio and Cohen, Shay B.}, booktitle = "Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies", year = {2024}
+ title={LeanReasoner: Boosting Complex Logical Reasoning with Lean}, author = {Jiang, Dongwei and Fonseca, Marcio and Cohen, Shay B.}, booktitle = {Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, year = {2024}
 }
 ```